SmartgridReady/SGrJava/readme.md

 ### emfEI4Modbus
-emfEI4Modbus provides the XML description as Java classes.
-It the classes can be generated from the XML-Schema that provides the model of the device descriptions in XML.
-The Eclips EMF tools are used to generate the generate Java classes.
+emfEI4Modbus provides the Java-XML binding of XML device descriptions.
+The classes can be generated from an XML-Schema that provides the model for the device descriptions.
+Eclipse EMF (Eclipse Modeling Framework) tools are then used to generate the generate Java classes.
 For details see [Generate emfEI4Modbus classes](#generate-emfei4modbus-classes-afte-xml-schema-updates).

 ## Build and publish for development